-The Facilitating Committee (FC) is composed of 5 to 9 representatives of international/global organizations and regional process, with constituency, gender and regional balance.
+The Facilitating Committee (FC) is formed by an Operative Group, composed by 3 representatives of Global Organizations, and a Regional Group composed by 1 representative from each IPC region (currently Africa, Asia and Pacific, Europe, Americas, Near Eeast North Africa) considering gender and youth balance.
 The Facilitating Committee has the political mandate to organize the internal communication, prepare the meetings, control and monitor funds allocation, facilitate the IPC process, initiate (if needed), coordinate and monitor the working groups, and take on the formal responsibilities.
 The Facilitating Committee is accountable to the General Meeting.
-The FC is supported for the above functions by a Support Group (SG) composed of a representative from each organization participating at the international level of the IPC, who is not represented in the FC and a representative of each regional process, who is not represented in the FC.

 The Secretariat can be shared between different regions following the decision of the General Meeting.
 It is an operative structure that is mandated to organize communications via the web site, mailing list, etc. and to fulfill an administrative role for financial issues related to the General Meeting, resource mobilization, support to working groups, etc. The Secretariat prepares the IPC annual General Meeting.

 A Rome based organization is given the responsibility to facilitate the relations on a regular basis with the Rome-based UN agencies, in ongoing communication with and reporting to the Facilitating Committee.